-To be awarded a Diploma in Graduate Studies in Chemical and Biomolecular Engineering of the Aristotle University School of Chemical Engineering, in the first semester the students must successfully complete three (3) compulsory courses and one (1) elective course, in the second semester four (4) elective courses and a Graduate Diploma Thesis during the third semester of study.
+To be awarded a Diploma in Graduate Studies in Chemical and Biomolecular Engineering of the Aristotle University School of Chemical Engineering, in the first semester the students must successfully complete three (3) compulsory courses, one (1) elective course and compulsory seminars,in the second semester four (4) elective courses and compulsory seminars and a Graduate Diploma Thesis during the third semester of study.
 To obtain the diploma, it is required to collect 90 ECTS, 30 per semester.

 The Graduate Program aims to prepare scientists that are qualified to be employed by national and/ or international companies in research, production or administration positions as well as to encourage both the research and the transfer of research results to the productive sector, such as health, food, energy and environment.